 The main idea here is that the hole is one size smaller than the tube size, this is called an interference fit and it will allow for a tight seal.
 Optionally, you may add glue to ensure a waterproof seal as well

-Mount your reservoir on the top of the frame with hot glue so that the 90 degree quick connect hangs off on the corner (see photo)
+Mount your reservoir on the top of the frame with hot glue so that the 90 degree quick connect is butted up to the corner (see photo)

 Once you attach the reservoir, attach the ball valve to the 6 inch tubing hanging off the top of the frame

 Be sure to insert the retainer clip into the connector!